-- He won Dubai Duty Free Men’s Open in 2006 after defeat Rafael Nadal in final.
+- He won Dubai Duty-Free Men’s Open in 2006 after defeating Rafael Nadal in final.
 He won Masters Series Monte Carlo in 2006.
 He also won Barcelona Open (tennis) and Italian Open (tennis) in the following year.

-- Nadal broke records of most consecutive wins clay-court by Argentinian Guillermo Vilas’s of 53 consecutive victories after winning his first round match at the French Open.
+- Nadal broke records of most consecutive wins clay-court by Argentinian Guillermo Vilas’s of 53 consecutive victories after winning his first-round match at the French Open.
 He won the tournament too.
-He defeat Roger Federer in final of the French Open and became the first player to defeat Federer in a Grand Slam tournament final.
+He defeats Roger Federer in final of the French Open and became the first player to defeat Federer in a Grand Slam tournament final.

-- Nadal reach to Wimbledon 2006 final, first time in his.
+- Nadal reaches to Wimbledon 2006 final, first time in his.
 He was first Spanish man since Manuel Santana in 1966, to reach the Wimbledon final.
 He lost to Roger Federer in final.

-- At the end of year he remains world number 2 and became first play after Andre Agassi to do so.
+- At the end of the year, he remains world number 2 and became first play after Andre Agassi to do so.

 - In 2008 he won Masters Series Monte-Carlo, Open Sabadell Atlántico Barcelona, Masters Series Hamburg, and French Open.
-He won 2008 Wimbledon Championships after defeat Roger Federer by 6–4, 6–4, 6–7(5), 6–7(8), 9–7.
-The match has been considered as greatest match in tennis history.
-He became third man after Rod Laver and Borg to won both French Open and Wimbledon Championships in same year.
+He won 2008 Wimbledon Championships after defeating Roger Federer by 6–4, 6–4, 6–7(5), 6–7(8), 9–7.
+The match has been considered as the greatest match in tennis history.
+He became the third man after Rod Laver and Borg to won both French Open and Wimbledon Championships in the same year.

 - He won BNP Paribas Open, Italian Open and Monte-Carlo Rolex Masters in 2009

-- In 2010 is started with wining title Capitala World Tennis Championship.
+- In 2010 is started with winning title Capitala World Tennis Championship.

-- He won 2010 Mutua Madrileña Madrid Open and this was his 18th Masters title, there he broke the all-time record became first player to win all there clay court masters titles in a single year and the first player to win three consecutive Masters events.
+- He won 2010 Mutua Madrileña Madrid Open and this was his 18th Master’s title, where he broke the all-time record became the first player to win all there clay court masters titles in a single year and the first player to win three consecutive Masters events.

 - He won Rakuten Japan Open Tennis Championships 2010.
-At the end of session he again gained World Number 1.
+At the end of the session, he again gained World Number 1.

-- He reached to the final of Australian open but lost to Novak Djokovic.
+- He reached the final of Australian Open but lost to Novak Djokovic.
 By doing so, he has reached the finals of all four major titles.
-The match end up in 5 hours and 53 minutes which break pervious record of longest major single of 4 hours and 54 minutes set by Mats Wilander and Ivan Lendl in US Open 1988.
+The match ends up in 5 hours and 53 minutes which break the previous record of a longest major single of 4 hours and 54 minutes set by Mats Wilander and Ivan Lendl in US Open 1988.

 - By defeat world No. 1 Novak Djokovic in 2012 French Open final he became most successful tennis player in French Open history.